tmorris-ftnt/ztptool/README.md

 This configuration will create a per device object for the dynamic interface "LAN" with the value port1 for device FGT-Branch1.

 #### daddr_value
-The dint_ prefix will create a per device mapping to an address object.
+The daddr_ prefix will create a per device mapping to an address object.

 Supports following format
 Subnet: 192.168.0.0/24